kachi-tutorials/koa-server-tutorial/Parts/3 - MongoServer/README.md

 ]
 ```

 And that's all she wrote!
-A mongoDB databse with Koa, quick and painless.
+A mongoDB database with Koa Js, quick and painless.